thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vrf_name.md

 Optional:

-- `timer` (String) Set period to rescan BGP table to check if condition is met
+- `timer` (Number) Set period to rescan BGP table to check if condition is met

     |  Format  |  Description  |
     |----------|---------------|